thomas051083/psd-psw/_pswlf-2020/0b-3ws-of-transformation.md

 + <b>Workforce:</b></a>
 Transform our individual and collective effectiveness as public officers, through better growth and development, skills upgrading including in digital, and organising ourselves to do our work better.
 + <b>Workplace:</b></a>
 Transform our physical workplace, making workplace processes and practices more efficient, flexible and productive, and doing away with unnecessary work.
-We want our workplaces to be productive but also joyful.
+We want our workplaces to be productive but also joyful.<br></font>

 #### <font color="darkorange"><b>Insights from Outside</b></font>
 <font size="4">Be inspired by stories of transformation from the private sector!
 Featuring guest speakers who are practice leaders in their respective fields, each session also includes a candid discussion facilitated by a senior public service leader to draw out insightful connections for public service transformation.<br><br></font>